PabloHermun/Qatar22-simulate/QatarWC/README.md

   To define the final rank-position of each team in a given group, the [FIFA rules](https://digitalhub.fifa.com/m/2744a0a5e3ded185/original/FIFA-World-Cup-Qatar-2022-Regulations_EN.pdf) were consulted.
   First, all the team-codes given as input are used to search the respective team-objects in TEAMS, from which the name, points, goal difference and goals scored are extracted.
   Hence a table of the group teams is organized into the `group_df` dataframe to then be sorted by the number of points, goal difference, and goals scored, in that preference order.

   If no teams out of the first 3 (since only 1st and 2nd matter[<u>this could be upgraded<u>]) are tied on all the criteria, return group_df as it is.
-  If there are ties, the matches between tied teams need to be consider.
+  If there are ties, a new rank (with the same columns) is computed just for the tied teams, but only considering the matches between them.
+  This tie-break table is finally complemented with the original ranking and returned.

 * `home.html`
 * `stles.css`